philip-khor/blogdown_source/content/post/2018-08-25-exploring-ge14-results-with-python.md

   - malaysia
 ---

-There's an interesting blog post up on [DataTarik](https://datatarik.com/home/2018/8/21/exploring-ge14-with-data-science-part-1) about using random forests models to model the outcomes of Malaysia's 14th general election (GE14).
+There's an interesting blog post up on [DataTarik](https://datatarik.com/home/2018/8/21/exploring-ge14-with-data-science-part-1) about using random forests to model the outcomes of Malaysia's 14th general election (GE14).
 While I have my reservations about their machine learning approach, I think it's an interesting dataset, so I downloaded their [data](https://github.com/khoo-j/MsiaGE14/blob/master/GE14_Age-Ethnicity-bySeats.xlsx) and [code](https://github.com/khoo-j/MsiaGE14/blob/master/Random_Forest_2018-Age%20and%20Ethnicity.ipynb) and played around with it in Python.

 For those not familiar with Malaysia, some background: